AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ### Adding an Index {#adding-an-index}

-To add an index named `/oak:index/acme.product-custom-1` to be used in a new version of the application and later, the index needs to be configured as follows:
+To add an index named `/oak:index/acme.product-custom-1` to be used in a new version of the application and later, the index must be configured as follows:

 `acme.product-1-custom-1`